 Prevention of Injury:

-Strengthening the lower back and core muscles helps avoid possible injuries, especially spinal and the lower back.
+Strengthening the lower back and core muscles helps avoid possible injuries, especially to the spine and lower back.

 Muscles Involved